MartijnHols/MartijnHols/README.md

 ---

 If you want to know my professional experience, [my LinkedIn](https://www.linkedin.com/in/martijnhols/) has the highlights.
-If you want to hear me ramble very rarely, [my Twitter](https://twitter.com/MartijnHols) is the place to be.
 But if you're visiting my GitHub profile you are probably more interested in my Open Source work.
 Here are some of the Open Source highlights:

 ### WoWAnalyzer
 https://github.com/WoWAnalyzer/WoWAnalyzer (AGPL)

 <img height="100" align="right" src="https://user-images.githubusercontent.com/4565223/141450335-7e4cba09-e3d8-4848-89d8-80fe8dc35d6c.png" />

-I started WoWAnalyzer back in 2017 and set up the framework for myself and others to be able to set up *analysis* as easily as possible.
+I started WoWAnalyzer back in 2017 and set up the framework for myself and others to be able to set up automated gameplay analysis as easily as possible.
 I wrote the majority of the architecture, React code, UI and UX, CI, and a fair amount of the more complicated analysis to make other contributors lives easier.
 This was the second large React project that I have created.
 Looking at it now I admit I think it's quite messy, but that's to be expected of >3 year old code that was developed before things like functional components, hooks, styled components, etc. I have gotten much more familiar with React and setting up the architecture for maintainable projects.
 This is by far my largest Open Source work.

 ### actions-cache
 https://github.com/MartijnHols/actions-cache (MIT)